internetarchive/dweb-transports/API.md

 The format of names currently (April 2018) is under development but its likely to be something like `dweb:/arc/archive.org/details/foo` to allow smooth integration with existing HTTP urls that are moving to decentralization.

-## Adding a Transport
-The following steps are needed to add a transport.

-* Add a line to package.json/dependencies for any packages needed
-* Add lines to index.js;
-* Add function to return the instance to Transports.js
-* Add to list in Transports.p_connect()
-* Add to API.md
-* Look for any "SEE-OTHER-ADDTRANSPORT" in case not on this list
-* Edit a copy of the closest Transport to what you are building